manolaz/zugzug/tiktok-clone/programs/tiktok-clone/README.md

-# Zug Zug - social network

-## TikTok Clone on Solana
+# TikTok Clone on Solana

 A decentralized short-form video platform built on the Solana blockchain.
 This project demonstrates how to create a social media application with key TikTok features using Solana's high-performance blockchain.